PhoenixDAO/phoenix-gift-cards/README.md

 The funds are held in escrow in the `PhoenixGiftCard` smart contract until they are either redeemed or refunded.

 The typical use case would have the customer then gift the `GiftCard` to another user.
 The recipient must have an identity and upon transfer would be entered as the new `GiftCard.customer` EIN.
-This transfer can only be authorized by the current `GiftCard.customer` via a signed permission statement from the customer's ClientRaindrop address.
+This transfer can only be authorized by the current `GiftCard.customer` via a signed permission statement from the customer's ClientPhoenixAuthentication address.

 The recipient can then redeem the `GiftCard` by spending it at the vendor.
-Redemption also requires a signed permission statement from the recipient's ClientRaindrop address.
+Redemption also requires a signed permission statement from the recipient's ClientPhoenixAuthentication address.
 The authorized funds can only be transferred to the vendor.

 The vendor's side of redeeming a `GiftCard` is demonstrated in the `VendorSampleContract`.
 Its `receiveRedeemApproval()` function is analagous to ERC-20's `receiveApproval()`.
 It allows the vendor's smart contract to trigger the funds transfer and then complete whatever business logic it needs to attend to.